 Generally you try to work with the wood's natural color instead of trying to make it look like something it isn't.
 If you like the beauty of wood, then it takes some skill and time to bring that out.
 If you don't, then painting always works.

 Above is another set of before and after pictures.
 The one on the left shows a chair that has been weathered and at one time had shellac for a finish.
 The one on the right is after stripping and thorough sanding (necessary on weathered wood).
-The chair was disassembled and most of the sanding done while it was apart and before it was re-glued by us.
+The chair was disassembled and most of the sanding done while it was apart and before it was re-glued.
 This makes the edges and corners look nicer.
 Notice in the before picture there is a missing stretcher between the legs (another stretcher was missing between the back legs).
 New pieces had to be made, which were made out of red oak (okay for this instance because of the location of the new pieces), then tinted to match the golden color of the quarter-sawn white oak.
-We used a medium walnut pigmented oil-based stain to color the chair, so we were able to simulate the old look (or patina) of quarter-sawn white oak.
+A medium walnut pigmented oil-based stain was used to color the chair, so the old look (or patina) of quarter-sawn white oak was retained.
 The pigment helped the 'tiger eyes' of the oak just 'pop' right out.

 There really are only three colors - Red, Blue, and Yellow.
 These are called the primary colors, because all other colors are based on these three.

 Red and yellow are 'warm' colors, for obvious reasons, while blue is a 'cool' color.
 These three colors are mixed together in various proportions to get all the others.
-When we try to determine what color a client wants an item refinished to, we will first try to find out if a warm color (orange or traditional maple, golden oak, yellow oak, etc.) is preferred, or a cool color like dark walnut.
-We have samples of different colors, but instead of trying to find an exact color (the samples hardly ever look exactly like your furniture anyway because of age and grain differences) we try to get an idea of likes and dislikes.
-Then we can make a more educated try at the final color, taking into consideration the specifics of the piece and 'mixing' that together with the client's color preferences.
+When you try to determine the color you want an item refinished to, try to decide if a warm color (orange or traditional maple, golden oak, yellow oak, etc.) is preferred, or a cool color like dark walnut.
+Look at samples of different colors, but instead of trying to find an exact color (the samples hardly ever look exactly like your furniture anyway because of age and grain differences) try to get an idea of likes and dislikes.
+Then you can make a more educated try at the final color, taking into consideration the specifics of the piece and 'mixing' that together with your color preferences.

-Of course, if you have a sample of a color you like, we can always try and match it exactly.
-Usually we can get very close, if not right on.
-Again, and this is very important, we can't always get an exact match because of age and differences in grain.
+Of course, if you have a sample of a color you like, it is easier to try and match it exactly.
+Usually you can get very close, if not right on.
+Again, and this is very important, you can't always get an exact match because of age and differences in grain.